 We will provide one Nepali sim card and you need to top up the balance on that.
 In major places, mobile data will work.
 Mobile data is not reliable and slow.
 You can take wifi password on pay by the hotels and restaurants.

 25. Keep your batteries in your sleeping bag overnight

-In the night, put your all accessories, clothes and other things into your bag.
+In the night, put your all accessories, clothes, and other things into your bag.
 Put batteries in your sleeping bag because cold may damage your battery life.
-These 25 points cover most of the necessary information, but if you want to more information, please mail us at firstname.lastname@example.org or directly call on +9779851052413.
+These 25 points cover most of the necessary information about Everest Base Camp Trek, but if you want more information, please mail us at email@example.com or directly call on +9779851052413.
 We are available 24/7 to provide information to you.
-Also, you can contact us for trekking, tour, peak climbing, expedition, and jungle safari in Nepal, Bhutan and Tibet.
+Also, you can contact us for trekking, tour, peak climbing, expedition, and jungle safari in Nepal, Bhutan, and Tibet.